Entire contents of this Web site (except as noted) Copyright © RichardsPens.com

 Beginning in about 1925, the Postal Pen Company, Inc., of New York City produced the Postal Reservoir Pen and sold it exclusively by mail order.
 Offered as only two models (one for men and one for women) and priced at $2.50, the Postal Pen was a flat-top pen fitted with a bulb filler.
 Using the entire barrel as the reservoir gave the pen a huge ink capacity for a self-filler.
 Postal made the barrel of transparent celluloid to give the user a view of the remaining ink supply and touted its product as “The Pen That Says ‘Fill Me Up’ When Empty.”
 Because of Postal’s use of it, the simple and reliable bulb filler has become known as the Postal filler; but Postal was not the first to use the basic concept, which was patented in 1903 by George W. Perks and Frederick C. Thacker (U.S. Patent No 723,726).
 Huston Taylor patented an improved design in 1905 (U.S. Patent No 802,668) and assigned his patent to Aikin Lambert.

 Selling its pens only by mail order allowed Postal to offer a pen of high quality at a remarkably low price by eliminating the costs associated with distributors, agents, and retailers; and the company was not slow to point this out in its advertising.
 To encourage business, Postal operated a clever “send no money now” marketing system that looks like, but was not, a pyramid scheme.
-With his pen, the purchaser received five post cards to send to friends.
-By mailing in one of these post cards, its recipient could buy his pen for $2.00.
-If all five of a given purchaser's cards were returned, that person got his pen free.
+To order a pen, a purchaser sent a magazine coupon to Postal, and he paid for the pen when he received it.
+With his pen, the purchaser also received five post cards that he could sell to friends for 50¢ each.
+By mailing in one of these post cards, the person who had bought it could buy his own pen for $2.00.
+By selling all five of his post cards, the original purchaser could earn back the price of his pen.
 With this scheme, every purchaser was a potential salesmen, and advertising touted the pen as “The Pen With Over 100,000 Salesmen.”

 |Men’s and Ladies’ Postal Pens|